|Nutrition Facts (per serving)|

 1 tablespoon makrut lime leaves, or 1 tablespoon lime juice

 1 handful fresh cilantro

 Heat a little oil in a wok or large pot, then add the garlic and onion.
 Stir-fry to release the flavors, then add chicken.
 Briefly stir-fry then add stock and dry spices.

 Bring to a boil, then reduce to a simmer.
-Add tomato puree or ketchup, kaffir lime leaves or lime juice and fish sauce.
+Add tomato puree, makrut lime leaves or lime juice, and fish sauce.
 Now is a good time to add any vegetables you'd like (see below recipe for suggestions).
 Continue simmering until chicken is cooked, approximately 15 minutes.

 Add coconut milk and reduce heat to low, stirring to dissolve.
 Taste test for a balance of flavors.
 If too salty or spicy for your liking, add more coconut milk.
-If not flavorful enough, add a splash more fish sauce, or more cayenne for more spice.
+If not flavorful enough, add a splash more fish sauce, or a pinch of cayenne for more spice.

-Optional Vegetables This curry marries well with a variety of vegetables.
-You can cook them right in with the chicken which I find convenient (no need for a separate vegetable dish!).
-I would recommendation chunks of potato, eggplant, okra, cauliflower, zucchini, green beans, or bell peppers.
-Fresh chili is also delicious if you like it spicy.
+Optional Vegetables: This curry marries well with a variety of vegetables.
+You can cook them right in with the chicken, which is convenient (no need for a separate vegetable dish) or combine chunks of potato, eggplant, okra, cauliflower, zucchini, green beans, or bell peppers.
+Fresh chile is also delicious if you like it spicy.
 Feel free to experiment, adding your own choices according to taste and preference.
-Enjoy!
+Enjoy.

 - Ketchup can work as a substitute for the tomato puree.